ConnerArdman/Code-Quality-Guide/_pages/02HTML.md

   <a name="script-in-head"></a><a name="7.5"></a>
   - [7.5](#script-in-head) Always put `<script>` tags in the head, not the body.

       > Why?
 The body represents the actual content of the page, so it is semantically incorrect to put script tags there.
 That said, it can be common in industry to put scripts at the bottom of the body.
 The browser reads HTML from the top to the bottom, so if the script tag is last, then the browser will not parse the JavaScript file until the page has loaded.
-While this technique eliminates the need for `window.addEventListener('load', init)`, the relatively-small scope of the code you are working on in CSE 154 more clearly motivates the `<script>` in the `<head>`, and any other methods of linking to JS are subject to being considered poor code quality.
+While this technique eliminates the need for 'window.addEventListener('load', init)`, we will consider it poor code quality in this course.

   <a name="br-br"></a><a name="7.6"></a>
   - [7.6](#br-br) Never use consecutive `<br>` tags.
 Additionally, do not use them to create extra margin between paragraphs.